roman-milk/roman-milk.github.io/rob-and-gail.md

+===

- ****** Rob and Gail Ch.
-03 ****** byJust_Plain_Bob© Four days before we moved into the house Gail asked me if I would mind if she had a girl's night out after work with Cindy, Bea and the twins.
+Four days before we moved into the house Gail asked me if I would mind if she had a girl's night out after work with Cindy, Bea and the twins.
 It didn't surprise me because I knew it was coming after listening to the bathroom conversations and I'd heard Cindy bring it up on yesterday's output from the phone tap.
 Gail said that she would think about it and let Cindy know after running it by me.

  I gambled on Cindy not rushing into her plans and taking the time to set things up so I told Gail I was okay with her having a night out with the girls.